buswedg/game-managers/epic-library-manager/README.md

 # Epic Library Manager

-Epic Library Manager allows users to easily move their Epic Games Store (EGS) games between different drives/ locations, by offering routines to move the game files and update Epic's and/ or the legendary-cli game manifests accordingly.
+Allows users to move their Epic Games Store (EGS) games between different drives/ locations, by offering routines to move the game files and update Epic's and/ or the legendary-cli game manifests accordingly.

 ## Getting Started